Test your lower and upper limit with this video:

 How do we hear the sound of a drum?

-Interestingly, our ear has a drum of its own.
-The greek word for drum is “tympanon”.
-It is shown below in dark green.
+Interestingly, our ear has a drum of its own, the "eardrum" or "tympanic membrane" (the greek word for drum is “tympanon”).
+It is shown in Figure 1 below in dark green.

 The vibrating air molecules will push the surface of the ear drum and set it in motion.